Flavio Bolsonaro enters Brazil’s 2026 presidential race with father’s nod

 Imprisoned ex-President Jair Bolsonaro has endorsed his eldest son’s presidential bid, teeing up a race against Lula.

-Brazilian Senator Flavio Bolsonaro, the eldest son of imprisoned former President Jair Bolsonaro, has announced he has received his father’s endorsement to run for the presidency in 2026.
+Brazilian Senator Flavio Bolsonaro, the eldest son of imprisoned former President Jair Bolsonaro, has announced he received his father’s endorsement to run for the presidency in 2026.

 In a social media post on Friday, Flavio shared a picture of himself kissing the top of his father’s head, along with a statement.